1kc2/Long-Short-Stress-Test/README.md

 scipy
 ```

-Then install the remaining requirements
+Install the dependencies with

 `pip install -r requirements.txt`

-Also if it is desired to convert the html output into a pdf, you can do this using [wkhtmltopdf](https://wkhtmltopdf.org/downloads.html).
+Also, if it is desired to convert the html output into a pdf, you can do this using [wkhtmltopdf](https://wkhtmltopdf.org/downloads.html).

 # Usage